Electing or Revoking Hospice Care (FAQ)

 Do family members need to be in the house 24/7?

-Do I have to use a hospital bed rather than my own bed?
+Do I have to use a hospital bed instead of my own?

 What happens if I suddenly get a lot of pain?